 The following guide walks you through depositing funds into the PowerTrade app.

 To begin, tap on the Wallet icon on your app.
 This should bring up your current balance.

 Next, select the cryptocurrency you intend to use.
-USDC is the only available option for now, so tap USDC to bring you to your USDC balance screen.
+In this example, we will deposit USDC, so tap USDC to bring you to your USDC balance screen.